Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Conclusion

 \section{Conclusion}

 We propose to incorporate the proprioceptive and visual information with the proposed LocoTransformer model for locomotion control.
 By borrowing the visual inputs, we show that the robot can plan to walk through different sizes of obstacles and even moving obstacles.
-The visual inputs also inputs the locomotion in challenging terrain such as mountain.
-Beyond training environment, we also show that our method with the cross-modality Transformer achieves better generalization results when testing on unseen environments.
+The visual inputs also helps the locomotion in challenging terrain such as mountain.
+Beyond the training environment, we also show that our method with the cross-modality Transformer achieves better generalization results when testing on unseen environments and in the real world.
 This shows our Transformer model provides an effective fusion mechanism between proprioceptive and visual information and new possibilities on reinforcement learning with information from multi-modality.